jmarca/trb_presentation/present.md

 # So use a database

-# Limited by the CAP theorem
+# Databases are limited by the CAP theorem

 * **C**onsistency
 * **A**vailability